chichunho/kaggle-house-price-prediction-2/README.md

 # House price prediction in Kaggle

 This is a Kaggle House Price Competition.
-The goal is to rpedict the house price through the given attributes.
+The goal is to predict the house price through the given attributes.

 This repository contains: